 We are all encouraged to do our bit and recycle.
 Around the world, we use a colossal amount of plastic each day.
-With pictures across the Internet and many a news article showing plastic-covered beaches many now realise that when disposed of incorrectly plastic waste poses a real risk to the environment and wildlife.
-Incorrectly disposed of plastic can collect in the Ocean where it can cause harm to marine life as they either ingest or become entangled in our waste2.
-As awareness of this problem grows it can be helpful to understand the many different types of plastic waste.
+With pictures across the Internet and many news articles showing plastic-covered beaches, many now realize that plastic waste poses a real risk to the environment and wildlife when disposed of incorrectly.
+Incorrectly disposed of plastic can collect in the Ocean, where it can cause harm to marine life as they either ingest or become entangled in our waste2.
+As awareness of this problem grows, it can be helpful to understand the many different types of plastic waste.

 We find plastic almost everywhere.
-It's in wrappers, containers and bottles, cars, shoes and even baby wipes and tea bags.
+It's in wrappers, containers and bottles, bottle caps, cars, shoes, and even wet wipes and tea bags.
 Of course, not forgetting plastic bags.
 It is safe to say that we can find plastic waste hard to avoid.

 Many plastic applications are incredibly useful, which in turn has led to plastic's popularity and ubiquity.
 Plastic material is cheap to produce, versatile, and durable.
-Made correctly we can use plastics safely to package food and across various healthcare applications8.
+Made correctly, we can use plastics safely to package food and across various healthcare applications7.

 However, plastic does present some health concerns.
 Some types of plastic and plastic waste contain BPA, which is an endocrine disruptor.
-BPA has now been linked to a number of health issues including cancer and fertility problems1.
+BPA has now been linked to a number of health issues1, including cancer and fertility problems.

-And plastic harms our environment in a number of ways.
+And plastic harms our environment in many ways.
 The process of mining the raw oil-based materials we use to create plastic disrupts natural habitats and can cause chemicals to leach into the environment during extraction.

-We now produce around 348 million tonnes of plastic every year14.
-Therefore, capturing plastic waste and waste plastic products and turning them into another useful product can help to limit the harm resulting from our demand for new or virgin plastic.
+We now produce around 348 million tonnes of plastic every year12.
+Therefore, capturing plastic waste and waste plastic products and turning them into other useful products can help limit the harm resulting from our demand for new or virgin plastic.
 Or from discarded plastic making its way into the environment.

-Plastic recycling reduces C02 emitted from the manufacture of new plastic, emissions from incinerating plastic waste, and prevents waste from going to landfill.
+Plastic recycling reduces C02 emissions from the manufacture of new plastic, incinerating plastic waste, and prevents waste from going to landfills.
 It also reduces the speed at which we use the earth's oil stocks.
 Further, recycling plastic is more energy-efficient than producing new polymers.

 The good news is that more of us are doing our bit when it comes to recycling.
-When we consider the UK alone, just 13,000 tonnes of plastic bottles were recycled in 2000.
+Considering the UK alone, just 13,000 tonnes of plastic bottles were recycled in 2000.
 However, we are now recycling upwards of 350,000 tonnes each year.
-Overall across Europe, we now recycle 80% more of our plastic than we did 10 years ago15.
+Overall across Europe, we now recycle 80% more of our plastic than we did 10 years ago13.

-Further, we also need to take into consideration that plastic recycling in itself consumes energy.
-There’s little doubt overall that the best thing we can do is reduce our need for plastics at all and look to sustainable cleaner alternatives.
+Further, we also need to consider that plastic recycling in itself consumes energy.
+Overall, there's little doubt that the best thing we can do is reduce our need for plastics and look for sustainable, cleaner alternatives.

 Thankfully a growing number of choices now present alternatives.
 Many of us now take our own bags to the supermarket, carry reusable bottles, and even avoid plastic-containing tea bags with reusable alternatives while looking to minimize the goods we purchase packaged in plastic.
 These choices all add up.

 The many different types of plastic waste are partly where the problem lies.
 We have the ability to recycle some plastics but not others.
-If you dig a bit deeper the large variety of plastic types presents often confusing information when we come to work out what we can recycle and what we can't.
+If you dig a bit deeper, the large variety of plastic types presents often confusing information when we come to working out what we can recycle and what we can't.

-This is especially the case when we come to throw away mixed plastics.
-That is plastic items made of different types.
+This is especially the case when we come to throwing away mixed plastics.
+That is, plastic items made of different types.
 For example, bottles made from one type of plastic and lids from another.
-With different labels, mixes, and criteria for plastic recycling understanding which is which can be challenging.
+With different labels, mixes, and criteria for plastic recycling, understanding which can be challenging.

 So what can we actually recycle?
-In one way, we can recycle almost every plastic but it is not as straightforward as this.
-There are economic and logistical factors that determine the extent to which we recycle plastics.
+In one way, we can recycle almost every plastic, but it is not as straightforward as this.
+Economic and logistical factors determine the extent to which we recycle plastics.

-The most commonly recycled plastics are those that are used in milk bottles and soft drink bottles, PET and HDPE.
+The most commonly recycled plastic is the types used in milk bottles and soft drink bottles, PET and HDPE.

-These are usually sent off for mechanical recycling, which is the most common means of recycling plastic waste.
+These are usually sent off for mechanical recycling, the most common means of recycling plastic waste.
 This is pretty much a matter of chopping it up small for reuse.
-One of the biggest constraints here is that mechanically recycled plastic material rarely has the same quality of new plastic.
-Or certainly at the point to be cost-effective.
+One of the biggest constraints here is that mechanically recycled plastic material rarely has the same quality as new plastic.
+Or certainly at the point of being cost-effective.
 And hence it is often either mixed with new plastic or used for applications requiring a lower grade5.

-However, we now have chemical recycling that makes it possible to recycle mixed plastics13.
-This is still a relatively new technology but it is constantly improving.
-The advantage here is the chemical recycling prevents the need for plastic waste to be sorted, making it a lot easier to process mixed plastics, which is what a lot of recycling centers actually receive.
+However, we now have chemical recycling that makes it possible to recycle mixed plastics10.
+This is still a relatively new technology, but it is constantly improving.
+The advantage here is that chemical recycling prevents the need for plastic waste to be sorted, making it a lot easier to process mixed plastics, which is what a lot of recycling centers actually receive.

 Recycling does vary from one city or location to another.
 Different plants, technologies, and policies further can present more complex requirements to understand when sending our plastic off to be recycled.

-When it comes to recycling plastic, there are two terms that we hear - Recovery Rate and Recycling Rate.
+When it comes to recycling plastic, we hear two terms - Recovery Rate and Recycling Rate.

 The amount of recycling we send to a facility either in the UK or overseas is known as the recycling rate.
-Should it be impossible to recycle plastic waste economically, it will be sent to a landfill and in some cases, it will be sent to an 'energy from waste’ facility7.
+Should it be impossible to recycle plastic waste economically, it will be sent to a landfill, and in some cases, it will be sent to an 'energy from waste' facility.

-It's also worth noting that we only process a third of our plastic waste in the UK10.
+It's also worth noting that we only process a third of our plastic waste in the UK11.
 And Across Europe, 41.6% of plastic collected through official schemes is sent to "energy recovery" Energy recovery processes essentially burn plastic to turn it into heat and energy.
-Whereas great progress has been made to improve this process to reduce harmful emissions, at the end of the day this is still a polluting outcome.
+While significant progress has been made to improve this process to reduce harmful emissions, at the end of the day, this is still a polluting outcome.

-Much of the plastic incinerated or sent to landfills is a result of it being unable to be recycled.
+Much of the plastic incinerated or sent to landfills results from it being unable to be recycled.
 This can simply be because we haven't washed it or separated recyclable plastic from those that are not.
-Most large-scale facilities don't actually do this for us because it is too labor intensive, and therefore costly.
+Most large-scale facilities don't do this for us because it is too labor-intensive and costly.
 This further aids the case for the concerned amongst us to take the time to understand the different types of plastic waste.

-Almost all plastic will come with a symbol that represents three arrows chasing each other.
-Within this symbol is a number and the number relates to the type of plastic that the product is made of.
+Almost all plastic will come with a symbol representing three arrows chasing each other.
+Within this symbol is a number, which relates to the type of plastic that the product is made of.
 This can range from one to seven:

-If we are to reduce plastic waste, then it helps to gain an understanding of the different types of plastic.
-The aim of the numbers is to help consumers identify what can and cannot be recycled.
+If we are to reduce plastic waste, it helps to understand the different types of plastic.
+The numbers aim to help consumers identify what can and cannot be recycled.
 This can then help us to make better choices.

-Drinks bottles and perishable food packaging contain this form of plastic.
-It is thought to be a plastic that is safe although the odor from any foods or liquids put in them can be absorbed by it.
+Drinks, plastic water bottles, beverage bottles, and perishable food packaging contain this form of plastic.
+It is thought to be a safe plastic, although the odor from any foods or liquids put in them can be absorbed by it.
 Most facilities will recycle PET bottles and other plastics.

-However, largely down to the huge volume we consume, The US only recycles around 25% of PET bottles.
+However, primarily down to the vast volume we consume, The US only recycles around 25% of PET bottles.

-The recycling of PET plastic involves shredding it and then repurposing it into other products such as bottles, carpet, or furniture.
-It can also be used to create fleece garments.
+The recycling of PET plastic involves shredding it and then repurposing it into other products such as bottles, carpets, or furniture.
+We can also use it to create fleece garments.

-To reduce the amount of PET that you use, you could choose to switch to reusable bottles and containers.
+To reduce the amount of PET you use, you could switch to reusable bottles and containers.

-This is another form of plastic that we can class as being safe.
-We can find HDPE in shower gel bottles and cleaning product bottles.
+This is another form of plastic that we can classify as safe.
+We can find HDPE in shower gel bottles, shampoo bottles, and cleaning product bottles.

 Children's toys also contain this type of plastic.
-HDPE does not lose its shape or degrade in sunlight, therefore we can also find it used for outdoor furniture and bins.
-Once it becomes a recycled material, we can turn it into furniture, pens, and bottles.
-HDPE is also relatively easily recycled and most facilities will accept it.
+HDPE does not lose its shape or degrade in sunlight; therefore, we can also find it used for outdoor furniture and bins.
+Once it becomes a recycled material, we can turn it into furniture, pens, plastic lumber, and bottles.
+HDPE is also relatively easily recycled, and most facilities will accept it.

 Only around 35% of HDPE is recycled.